Reducing Your Risk of Eating Disorders

 - Your eating feels out of control

-- You think your quest for thinness may be getting out of control
+- You think your desire for thinness may be getting out of control

 - You think you may be developing an eating disorder

-Devlin MJ, Goldfein JA, Petkova E, et al. Cognitive behavioral therapy and fluoxetine as adjuncts to group behavioral therapy for binge eating disorder.
+Devlin MJ, Goldfein JA, et al. Cognitive behavioral therapy and fluoxetine as adjuncts to group behavioral therapy for binge eating disorder.
 Obes Res.
 2005;13:1077-1088.